FreeCAD/FreeCAD/CONTRIBUTING.md

 7. A PR SHALL NOT include non-trivial code from other projects unless the Contributor is the original author of that code.
 8. A PR MUST compile cleanly and pass project self-tests on all target Platforms.
 9. Each commit message in a PR MUST succinctly explain what the commit achieves.
 The commit message SHALL follow the suggestions in the `git commit --help` documentation, section DISCUSSION.
 10. The PR message MUST consist of a single short line, the PR Title, summarizing the problem being solved, followed by a blank line and then the proposed solution in the Body.
-If a PR consits of more than one commit, the PR Title MUST succinctly explain what the PR achieves.
+If a PR consists of more than one commit, the PR Title MUST succinctly explain what the PR achieves.
 The Body MAY be as detailed as needed.
 11. A “Valid PR” is one which satisfies the above requirements.

 ## 6. Process